Ezequiel Tovar Player Props: Rockies vs. Mets

 Ezequiel Tovar At The Plate

-- Tovar has 11 doubles, a triple, three home runs and seven walks while batting .223.
+- Tovar is batting .226 with 11 doubles, a triple, three home runs and nine walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.